AjayPenugonda/BioSparkED/R_Tutorial.md

 and manipulate data much easier.

 ### Installing the Packages
 To begin, we need to install and load the `ggplot2` and `dplyr` packages.
 These packages provide powerful tools for data visualization and data manipulation respectively.
 When loading these packages, you might see some messages regarding masking of functions.
-This is normal and indicates that functions from \texttt{dplyr} are taking precedence over those in base R.
+This is normal and indicates that functions from `dplyr` are taking precedence over those in base R.

 ``` r
 install.packages("ggplot2")